zhuochen-ucla/starter-hugo-academic/content/authors/Zhuo/_index.md

 # Interests to show in About widget
 interests:
 - Milky Way Supermassive Black Hole
-- Star formation history of the nuclei of galaxies
+- Star formation history of galactic nuclei
+- Star clusters & compact objects
+- Timing variability
 - Infrared observing

 # Education to show in About widget